Home/Seeds/Whole Cumin Seeds

 1. 1.
 Preheat the oven to 400°F (200°C).

 2. 2.
-Toss chickpeas with olive oil, cumin seeds, paprika, and salt in a bowl.
+In a bowl, toss chickpeas with olive oil, whole cumin seeds, paprika, garlic powder, and salt until evenly coated.

 Cumin-Spiced Lentil Soup

-A hearty and nutritious lentil soup enhanced with the earthy flavor of whole cumin seeds, perfect for a cozy meal.
+A hearty and comforting lentil soup enriched with whole cumin seeds, vegetables, and spices, perfect for a nourishing meal.

 Ingredients